Spectrum of a sentence: Descriptive complexity

 where $\top$ is truth, $\bot$ is falsity, and $p_1$, $p_2$ are propositional variables.

 In this particular case, the last formula is equivalent to $\neg(p_1\wedge p_2)$, which is satisfiable.

 The other direction of the proof is to show that, for every set of binary strings accepted by a non-deterministic Turing machine running in exponential time ($2^{cx}$ for input length x), there is a first-order formula $\varphi$ such that the set of numbers represented by these binary strings are the spectrum of $\varphi$.

 Jones and Selman mention that the spectrum of first-order formulas without equality is just the set of all natural numbers not smaller than some minimal cardinality.

 Other properties

 The set of spectra of a theory is closed under union, intersection, addition, and multiplication.
-In full generality, it is not known if the set of spectra of a theory is closed by complementation; this is the so-called Asser's Problem.
+In full generality, it is not known if the set of spectra of a theory is closed by complementation; this is the so-called Asser's problem.
+By the result of Jones and Selman, it is equivalent to the problem of whether NEXPTIME = co-NEXPTIME; that is, whether NEXPTIME is closed under complementation.